 - Scripture Alone

 Communion is a special meal for all confessing and believing Christians.
 As Lutheran Christians we believe Christ’s body and blood are truly present, and in this meal, we receive the forgiveness of our sins and power for Christian living.
 If you are in true repentance and have faith in these words, “given and shed for you for the forgiveness of sins,” we urge you to participate.
-Communion is generally celebrated on the 1st , 3rd and 5th Sundays of each month in both our Classical Praise and Contemporary Praise services.
+We generally celebrate communion on the 1st, 3rd and 5th Sundays of each month in both our Classical and Contemporary services.

 Baptism for Adults and Students